mingjia-wang/mingjia-wang/README.md

 # Hi, I'm Mingjia 👋

 Currently a software engineer at Fidelity working on a team that owns a company-critical navigation service.
 In my time here, I've spearheaded the development of an API and SDK with Typescript, NestJS, and Handlebars tem- plating with a net-new team as a new engineer and took new company-critical application to production.
-Also have Performed thorough end-to-end, regression, and unit testing with Cucumber and Jest while monitoring
+Also have performed thorough end-to-end, regression, and unit testing with Cucumber and Jest while monitoring
 Jenkins pipeline, Splunk effectively for deployment and release management and debugging prod issues.

 I was previously a software developer at UCI who graduated in March 2024.